lucacuccu3x8/CloudLabs/TSE Fundamentals 2.0/Lab8-Fundamentals-NoEmojii-Samira.md

 ## **Task 8.3:** Generate a CSR using OpenSSL to prepare a certificate
-You have been given a task where the administrator requires you to add additional lines to the file `/var/file1b.log` to diagnose an issue.
-It was suggested to use vi as there is no GUI on the Linux machine.
-Once complete, you must then search the file using a string and make a final line edit.
+You have been tasked with creating a new certificate using the company's CA, which will be used in the future deployment of a web server.
+The private key must be saved and password protected.

 ### Moving back to the Domain Controller VM:
 ![London DC](JPG/London%20DC%204.png)